 Jewellery is not allowed in school.
 The exceptions are watches and ear studs.
 Children doing P.E. or swimming are not allowed to wear any jewellery.
 Children wearing ear studs must be able to remove them themselves before doing P.E. and are responsible for looking after their own ear studs during the activity.

 Buying Uniform

-The School is in the process of changing its uniform suppliers.
-All uniform can now be bought from one supplier, Initially Yours.
+All uniform can now be bought from Initially Yours.

-Uniform can tried on in their shops.
-It can then either be ordered from their shops or online (www.initiallyyours.co.uk).
+Uniform can be tried on in their shop for sizing.
+It can then either be ordered from their shop or online (www.initiallyyours.co.uk).